 Hello, I am glad you took time to visit this page.
 I have been interested in ham radio most of my life, but did not get licensed till 2008.
 I enjoy collecting and operating military radios.
 The portability, ruggedness, and the challenge of operating QRP are the best part.
 There is nothing like the look you get when you go to setup in a local park and pull out 25 pounds of painted green aluminum and hang an antenna.
 Most people are curious the rest want to call 911.
 I have a collection of the Clansman family of PRC radios that were used by the British military from the 1970 thru 1990.
-I also have several US issued gear and one eastern bloc Czechoslovakian RF-10.
-My primary commercial rig is the FT817 rig which was my first HF rig.
-My primary Military HF rig is the PRC-319.
-I also enjoy D-Star and look forward to the growth of Amateur digital radio.
+I also have several US issued gear and several German Military radios including the SEM-52A and SEM-52S.
+My primary commercial rig is the Elecraft KX3..
+My primary Military HF Rig is the PRC-47.
+I also enjoy D-Star, Fusion, DMR, P-25 and IDAS and look forward to the growth of Amateur digital radio.

-I am a Member of the Philadelphia Digital Radio Association, K3PDR. http://k3pdr73.org/ , as well as Montgomery County ARES-RACES (MCAR) http://www.aa3e.org/. and thePottstown Area Amatuer Radio Club http://www.paarc.net/I operate an Echolink node in the Pennsburg, PA area KB3SBC-L , node #412705 as well as a DSTAR Hotspot on 441.050 DV (KB3SBC B) usually connected to reflector 20A.
+I am a Member of the Pottstown Area Amateur Radio Club (http://www.paarc.net) , The Philadelphia Digital Radio Club K3PDR (https://www.k3pdr.org/) and the East Penn Amateur Radio Club W3LP (https://plus.google.com/u/0/b/104359398457292973456/104359398457292973456).
+I operate an Echolink node in the Pennsburg, PA area KB3SBC-L on 146.565 PL 151.4 node #412705 as well as a DSTAR Hotspot on 441.050 DV (KB3SBC B) usually connected to reflector 01C (currently offline).